noakanois/Chesscom_Lichess_ELO_converter/README.md

 ### Gathering the data:
 Here are the basics of the ELT Pipeline I used.

 ![ELT](https://github.com/noakanois/Chesscom_Lichess_ELO_converter/blob/master/images/readme/ELT3.png?raw=true)

 I wasn't quite sure what kind of data I was going to use and what exactly I was going to do with it, so I decided to go with an ELT Pipeline.
 That way I didn't prematurely get rid of any Data I might want to use later.
-When i was first prototyping it, I had used an ETL Pipeline, but quickly realized ELT was just more efficient here.
+When i was first prototyping it I had used an ETL Pipeline, but quickly realized that ELT was just more efficient here.

 ![Blitz](https://raw.githubusercontent.com/noakanois/Chesscom_Lichess_ELO_converter/master/images/blitz/full_blitz-blitz.png)